-Since 2014, I have served as North Carolina State University Graduate School's Dissertation Institute Writing Consultant, and as of 2018, I also co-teach a doctoral writing course in the NC State College of Engineering.
-Why?
-Because spending time with hard science-y grad students is the perfect complement to my work with humanities and social science researchers--keeping me rooted in what all researchers have in common in this shared scholarly enterprise.
+From 2014 -2018, I served as North Carolina State University Graduate School's Dissertation Institute Writing Consultant, and since 2018, I have co-taught a doctoral writing course in the NC State College of Engineering.
+Spending time with hard science-y grad students is the perfect complement to my work with humanities and social science researchers--keeping me rooted in what all researchers have in common in this shared scholarly enterprise.

 My Ph.D.
 (Baylor, 2012) is in English Language and Literature, and I wrote my dissertation on Herman Melville's use of genre.
-My dissertation topic explains both my obsessive interest in how academic writing is constrained and generated by genre, and the sperm whale tattoo on my left inner bicep.
+My dissertation topic explains both my obsessive interest in how academic writing is constrained and generated by genre, and the sperm whale tattoo philosophized about in the vignette above.

 While at Baylor, I taught academic writing and research for four years, and then served as the university's first Graduate Writing Consultant.
 In that role, I developed training materials for future consultants, an experience that planted early seeds of ScholarShape.
 Also at Baylor, I was a Presidential Doctoral Scholar, was named one of the university’s 2011 Outstanding Professors of the Year, and published peer-reviewed articles on American literature.

-In my local community of Durham, North Carolina, I serve on the Leadership Board of WE Collective, where I get to collaborate with women entrepreneurs whose businesses range from coffee shops to law firms to design studios.
+In my local community of Durham, North Carolina, I serve on the Leadership Board of WE Collective, where I collaborate with fellow women entrepreneurs on building a counterweight to the patriarchy.
+ScholarShape HQ is the site of so many women entrepreneur events that it has been nicknamed “The Businesswomen’s Headquarters (for Businesswomen).”
 One of my most cherished long-term visions is to build bridges between the academic and entrepreneurial worlds so that everyone can learn from each other and be best friends forever.
-I host so many women entrepreneur events at ScholarShape HQ that it has been nicknamed “The Businesswomen’s Headquarters (for Businesswomen).”